Riftaricus/Magic/Readme.md

 ## Requirements

-All it needs is to have Python installed.
-Also for project auto-updating, it requires git.
+All it needs is python.
+A non-required dependency is Git, which lets you auto-pull it from this repository it on every run.

 ## Install & Run